-The analyses of records and taxa for each Date Class and all years were carried out in MS Access using queries developed for the purpose (see Appendix 2 for records & Appendix 3 for taxa) using the list of Surrey monads and SBS MapMate data.
+The analyses of records and taxa for each Date Class and all years were carried out in MS Access using queries developed for the purpose (see Appendix 2 for records & Appendix 3 for taxa) with the list of BRC Surrey monads and SBS MapMate data.
 Records where the Taxon was recorded as 'Not present' (i.e. Quantity = -7) were excluded from the analysis

-The data were also used to populate Interactive Google maps developed by our webmaster expressly for the purpose.
-These maps enable users to search for a grid reference or place name and select whether to display the number of records or taxa in every Surrey monad by date classes.
-Thanks is also due to the members whose efforts in the field made this project possible.
+The data were also used to populate Interactive Google Maps.
+These were developed by Robin Day expressly for the purpose and enable users to search for a grid reference or place name and select whether to display the number of records or taxa in every Surrey monad by date classes / date range against a Google Satellite or OS Map background

 Distribution maps for all Surrey taxa, based on the same MapMate data, have also been updated on the website (accessed via the main menu at Members / Taxa Maps).
 Other than the most 30 widespread taxa, these are restricted to SBS Members only so you will be prompted to login if you have not done so this session.
 These were also developed by Robin Day expressly for the purpose.
 For any taxon you can select any or all Date Classes to display a map of the distribution in Surrey by monad against a Satellite or OS Map background.